Update: We’ve added information on the launch of the Rayz Plus’ new Smart Mute feature and Apple Store availability.

 A companion app, called Rayz by Pioneer, is available in the App Store and allows you to adjust the EQ as well as program the “smart button,” a feature available on both models.
 This button allows you to quickly and easy open apps without having to reach into your pocket for your phone.

-The Pioneer Rayz will be available in Onyx and Ice for $100, while the Rayz Plus come in graphite and bronze metallic finishes for $150.
-Neither model is available now, but Pioneer says that the earphones will be sold via OneCall.
-For more information on the new Rayz line, see the company’s website.
+The Pioneer Rayz are available in Onyx and Ice for $100, while the Rayz Plus come in graphite and bronze metallic finishes for $150.
+(The Rayz Plus is also available in black and rose gold exclusively at Apple.com and brick-and-mortar Apple stores.)
+For more information, see the company’s website.